More Restaurants Allow Customers To Order Online

 JACOBS: One of those patrons, Krista Kermidas, stops in for a pickup.
 She made her order earlier in the day from her smartphone.

-Professor SHERRI KIMES (School of Hotel Administration, Cornell University): Kind of makes you look at it and go, wow.
+SHERRI KIMES: Kind of makes you look at it and go, wow.
 I mean, what's - you know, this is a lot more than what I thought was going on.

 JACOBS: About half of customers have ordered food online.
 Kimes says doing online ordering well and early has helped chains like Papa John's pull in more patrons.